By Atonement Licensing Advisory

 After the exit: support strategy

-Third-party support is a credible option for a stable, mature estate once you hold a fixed perpetual position, and even the option of switching gives you a stronger hand at renewal of your support contract.
-Whether or not you move, knowing the alternative exists changes the conversation.
-Model the total cost of your support strategy before and after certification so the exit delivers the saving it promised.
+Third party support is a credible option for a stable, mature estate once you hold a fixed perpetual position, and even the option of switching strengthens your hand at the next support conversation.
+Whether or not you move, model the total cost of your support strategy before and after certification so the exit delivers the saving it promised.

 Key takeaways